Phmlemos/Phmlemos/README.md

 ## About Me
 - 🎓 Final-year Economics student at UNIP.
 - 🧠 Passionate about data storytelling and impactful analysis.
-- ⚡ Fun fact: A League of Legends and sports strategist in my free time, applying tactical thinking to data challenges.
+- ⚡ Fun fact: Finance, philosophy and economics learner in my free time.
+Applying tactical thinking to data challenges.

 ## Projects
 -